selfishprimate/curated-design-resources/README.md

 - [Palettable](https://www.palettable.io/): Generate beautiful color palettes using the knowledge of millions of designers.
 - [Picular](https://picular.co/): The color of anything!
 - [Pigment](https://pigment.shapefactory.co/): A handy tool for generating colors.
+- [Pilestone](https://pilestone.com/pages/color-blindness-simulator-1): Simulate your image by using the colorblind simulator.
 - [Randoma11y](https://randoma11y.com/): A handy tool for generating colors.
 - [Tint & Shade Generator](https://maketintsandshades.com/): Produce tints and shades of a given hex color in 10% increments.